The Best Carne Asada Fries Recipe (San Diego Style)

 - sour cream and guacamole for serving

-- Combine orange juice, lime juice, vinegar, cilantro, garlic and spices into a gallon zip-top bag.
+- For easier slicing: place meat in the freezer to firm up (approximately 15 minutes).
+Meanwhile, prep marinade: Combine orange juice, lime juice, vinegar, cilantro, garlic and spices into a gallon zip-top bag.
 Shake and set aside.

 - Take meat from freezer and remove excess fat.
 Slice meat into 1/4 to 1/2 inch wide strips, preferably 2 inches long or shorter.
-Place slices into zip-top bag with marinade.
-Let sit for 30 minutes (no more than 3 hours).
+Place slices into the zip-top bag with marinade.
+Refrigerate for 30 minutes (no more than 3 hours).

 - Remove meat from the bag and discard marinade.
-Heat a large skillet on high and cook the steak, tossing continuously for approximately 4-5 minutes, or until done.
+Heat 2 tablespoons vegetable oil in a large skillet on medium-high and cook the steak, tossing continuously for approximately 4-5 minutes, or until done.

 - Prepare fries according to package directions, timing to finish as the meat finishes cooking.
-(Frying is most authentic but baking the fries works well, too).
+Deep frying is the best method but baking the fries works well, too.
+See below.

-- Toss cooked fries with a dash of salt and then plate, topping with meat and a sprinkle of cheese.
+- Toss cooked fries with a dash of salt and then plate, topping with shredded cheese, then meat, and finishing with a sprinkle of Cotija cheese.
 Top with guacamole and sour cream.
 Enjoy!

 - Prep time for the fries will vary with your desired method of cooking them: Deep frying only takes a few minutes but if you prefer to bake or air fry the french fries, start those about 15 minutes before cooking the meat.